-As with any industry, recruitment isn’t necessarily for everyone.
+As with any industry, a career in recruitment isn’t necessarily for everyone.
 It takes the right approach, the right attitude and, ultimately, the right person in order to be successful.
-You might think that recruitment just consists of finding a good candidate, checking their credentials off against a list and voila, job done, but the process is far more thorough than that, and success requires a particular set of skills.
+You might think that recruitment just consists of finding a good candidate, checking their credentials off against a list and voila, job done, but the process is far more thorough than that, and success requires a particular set of skills and traits.

 Almost everyone working in recruitment would describe themselves as an extrovert.
 If your ideal day in the office consists of getting your head down and not speaking to a single person until home time, sorry, but recruitment probably isn’t for you.
 You’ll need the passion and the drive to talk and interact with people all day, every day.
 It’s a people business, and without being able to network successfully and consistently, your leads will soon dry up.

 Once you’re speaking to the right people at the right time, it’s important that you know what kind of person it is you’re dealing with.
 This sounds straightforward, but people will do anything to work their way into their dream role, even if they know they’ll be out of their depth when they get there.
-Assessing who they are as a person, the skills they have to offer – not just those they say they have – and how they’ll fit in to an existing team is crucial if you’re to place them successfully.
+Assess who they are as a person and the skills they have to offer, not just those they say they have.

 In the industry, it can often feel like you’re chasing shadows.
 Getting hold of candidates can often be the most challenging part of the day – they’re busy people who can often miss calls.
 With the right measure of tenacity – enough to get to the bottom of it without bordering on harassment – good recruiters will have the loose ends tied up in no time.
 You’ll have heard that recruiters are often required to stay late, and while this isn’t necessarily the case anymore, you’ll have to have your heart in the job to find success.